Table of Contents

 Ghawazee (sing.
 Ghaziya), as Morocco (Varga Dinicu, 2013, p.
 43) explains, are ‘Sinti “Gypsy”.

 The most famous Ghawazee were in Luxor and Sumbat.

-Their men were musicians, their women dancers and singers’.
+Their men were musicians, their women dancers, and singers’.
 According to Fraser (2014, sec.
-Guilds and Guild Lists as Evidence for Dancers and Singers), based on her study of Egyptian documentation on guilds and travellers reports from the 1800s, the Ghawazee belonged to ‘a guild of dancers with their own musicians’.
+Guilds and Guild Lists as Evidence for Dancers and Singers), based on her study of Egyptian documentation on guilds and travelers reports from the 1800s, the Ghawazee belonged to ‘a guild of dancers with their own musicians’.